Brian-ED/rayed-bqn/README.md

 ### Explanation
 `git clone` has the option [`--filter=blob:none`](https://github.blog/open-source/git/get-up-to-speed-with-partial-clone-and-shallow-clone/) to clone the repository faster, and [`--recurse-submodules`](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to also install the submodules automatically.

-Running `bqn install-raylib.bqn` downloads [raylib](https://github.com/raysan5/raylib/releases/) with release 5.5.
-In the case of windows, this is `raylib-5.5_win64_msvc16`.
-It then takes the shared-binary from `raylib/lib/` folder and places it in `rayed-bqn/lib/`.
+Running `bqn install-raylib.bqn` downloads [raylib](https://github.com/raysan5/raylib/releases/) with release `6.0`.
+In the case of windows, this is `raylib-6.0_win64_msvc16`.
+It then takes the shared-binary `raylib.dll` from `raylib-6.0_win64_msvc16/lib/` folder and places it in `rayed-bqn/lib/`.

 # Tested raylib versions:
 `raylib-4.5.0_win64_mingw-w64` on Windows 10
 raylib version 4.5.0 built from source on Pop!_OS.
 raylib version 4.5.0 built from source on Ubuntu 22.04.2 LTS.
 raylib version 5.0.0 built from source on Ubuntu 22.04.2 LTS.
-raylib version 5.0.0 via homebrew on mac
+raylib version 5.0.0 via homebrew on mac.
+raylib version 6.0.0 on Windows 10.
+raylib version 6.0.0 on NixOS.

 # Ideologies